-- 1. Cut 4 feet of $\frac{1}{4}$ -inch OD polyethylene tubing. - 2.
+- 1. Cut 5 feet of 1/4-inch OD tubing. - 2.
 Sand the bottom of the bucket and the tubing to improve adhesion. - 3.
-Glue one end of the $^{1}/{4}$ -inch OD tubing to the bottom of the bucket with the epoxy adhesive (as shown in Figure 1A) and let it dry at least 48 hrs. - 4.
-Drill a single $\frac{1}{4}$ -inch hole approximately $\frac{3}{4}$ inches from top of the bucket, as shown in Figure 1B and thread the tube through the hole.
-Place the hole as high on the bucket as feasible to maximize sample volume. - 5.
-Epoxy the hole for a snug fit. - 6.
-Soak the completed device in tap water for 24 hours to leach potential contaminants from the materials. - 7.
-Rinse the completed sampling device with deionized water.
+Drill a single 1/4-inch hole approximately 3/4 inches from top of the bucket, as shown in Figure 1b and thread the tube through the hole.
+Place the hole as high on the bucket as feasible to maximize sample volume. - 4.
+While wearing nitrile gloves or equivalent to prevent contamination, glue one end of the 1/4-inch OD tubing to the bottom of the bucket with the epoxy adhesive (as shown in Figure 1b) and let it cure. - 5.
+Epoxy the hole for a snug fit.

+- 6. Soak the completed device in tap water for 24 hours to leach potential contaminants from the materials. - 7.
+Rinse the completed sampling device with distilled water.

 Figure 1.
-Photographic sequence of RSD construction
+Photographic sequence of RSD construction a.

-a.
 Shows the 1/4-inch OD polyethylene tubing glued to the bottom of the bucket, b. and c. show the tube exiting the device, and d. shows the finished device.